What42Pizza/Mindustry-Production-Mod/README.md

 # Mindustry Production Mod
 ![GitHub Logo](/sprites/git/example.png)
-This is a mod for Mindustry that gives you iron, steel, oil processing, and alternative ways of generating materials like titanium.
+This is a mod for Mindustry that gives you iron, steel, oil processing, and alternative ways of generating materials like titanium and thorium.
 This mod also makes the end-game sightly harder.

 There are two ways to add this mod to your game.
 - Method 1: Find your mods folder and move the folder containing this file to the mods folder.